bakibillahrahat/expense-tracker/README.md

 * Git
 * Docker & Docker Compose
-* (Optional) Node.js / Go / Python runtime if you want to run services without Docker
 * API keys for any third-party LLM provider (OpenAI, Anthropic, etc.) used by DS Service

 ---